 Faculty & Staff Directory

-Interim Associate Dean for Academic Programs in the School of Liberal Arts, Chair and Professor, Department of Communication Studies
+Interim Associate Dean for Academic Programs in the School of Liberal Arts, Professor, Department of Communication Studies

 B.S.
 Ball State University 1987